-One of the most interesting (and sometimes very frustrating) things about the Vietnamese language is all the different Vietnamese accents.
-People in the north speak differently from people in the south, who don’t sound anything like people from central Vietnam.
+One of the most interesting and sometimes very frustrating things about the Vietnamese language is all the different Vietnamese accents.
+People in the north speak differently from people in the south, who don’t sound anything like people from Central Vietnam.
 Even in Da Nang, you can tell which side of the river people are from by their accent.
 So what is different exactly?
-Well, accents are usually based on groups of phoneme substitution.
-If that sounds confusing, it just means that certain sounds are replaced with other sounds to create the different accents.
+Well, accents are usually based on phoneme substitution.
+If that sounds confusing, it just means that certain sounds are replaced with other sounds to create different accents.
 I’m from California, and when I meet someone from the Midwest, I’m always surprised to hear them pronounce ‘mom’ as ‘mam’.
-So for those very ambitious learners out there, here’s my (admittedly incomplete) guide to Vietnamese accents.
+So for those very ambitious learners out there, here’s a quick overview of Vietnamese accents.

 North of Hanoi, almost near the Chinese border, lies the city of Cao Bang.
 The accent here is like Hanoi, but everyone seems to talk much faster.
 When I asked a local about this, they just smiled and said “Zes!”

 Ah, Hanoi, the phổ thông, or ‘popular’ accent, is widely accepted as being THE standard of Vietnamese accents.
 But it has quite a few unusual features that make it stand out.

 That’s right, hard to imagine, but it’s true.
 So you’ll sometimes hear ‘Hanoi’ pronounced as ‘HaLoi’.
 Go figure.